rocketgeek/wp-members-dev/readme.txt

 * Improved handling of user directories for uploaded files (when used).

 Other:
+* Updates wpmem_get_memberships() to return an empty array if there are no memberships (previous versions returned a false boolean).
 * Updates wpmem_email_to_user() to use tags instead of numeric tags, but numeric values are backward compatible.
 * Can resend welcome email (with confirmation link) when confirmation link setting is enabled.
 This can be via the bulk action menu (multiple users) or hover link (single user).
 * Removes obsolete file /admin/tab-options.php.
 Users of the WP-Members User List extension version 1.9.4 and earlier will need to update the User List extension for full compatiblity.